-Most of us are used to deleting unwanted or redundant photos.
-However, a few of us accidentally delete the important photo while deleting the unwanted photos.
-Honestly, accidentally deleting photos account for a big percentage of data loss cases reported globally.
-So, let’s cut to the chase and get to how to recover deleted photos on Mac.
+Photos tend to take a lot of space and sometimes you might have duplicates as well.
+Thus, to keep the Mac system free from junk and unnecessary data, we remove unwanted or redundant photos occasionally.
+However, while deleting duplicates or the jink data, a few of us might accidentally delete the important photos.
+Honestly, accidental deletion of photos accounts for a big percentage of data loss cases reported globally.
+So, let’s cut to the chase and get to know how to recover deleted photos on Mac.
 You can use the same methods even to recover the deleted photos from MacBook (Air, Pro).

-Recently, the iPhoto application was replaced by the Photos application.
+Recently in 2015, the iPhoto application was replaced by the Photos application.
 Unlike the old iPhoto application, in the latest Photos app, deleted photos are sent to the Recently Deleted folder.
-Following are the instructions on how to find the deleted photos on MacBook or Mac.

 The Recently Deleted folder on the Photos app is a dedicated folder that just stores deleted photos.
 Here is how to find the Recently Deleted folder on the Mac Photos app.